D-KG5/ECEN5813-project1/README.md

 - makefile

 # Comments
-Output formatting is a bit off but should still be readable
+Output formatting for program one is a bit off but should still be readable For some input values and operands, the printed **absolute** binary is shorter than the operand size.
+E.g. Value of -7 with operand of 4 would print 0b111 instead of 0b0111.
+However, no actual information is lost since its a representation of the absolute of the value.
+Behaviour for program three is that the binary checker will test for **exactly** 3 'ones' in the last 4 bits.

 # Environment
  - Ubuntu 18.04 LTS